galtx-centex/galtx-centex.github.io/_greyhounds/olive2.md

 dob: 2015-08-04
 pic: olive2.jpg
 ---
-Olive is a petite, eight year old female searching for a loyal companion.
 Olive enjoys her regular walks through the neighborhood where she has become quite the dignatary.
 Her other pastimes include sunbathing in the yard and tossing around her stuffies.

-We believe Olive will do best as an only dog.
-She can be a bit of a bossy pants and likes to play rough.
-Olive can be very lovey and cuddly; she has a soft bunny-like coat.
-She much prefers her human's bed or couch to any dog bed.
-She loves attention, and can be vocal about getting it.
-If you have what it takes to keep this princess content, we would love to hear from you.
-Olive deserves to have her "happily ever after" ending.
+We believe Olive's needs are best met as a permanent foster.
+She is doing wonderfully with her dedicated foster family, but due to some health concerns, we don't want to move her anymore.
+Olive and her foster will always have the support of GALT Central Texas behind them.

+If you would like to offset any future medical expenses for Olive, you may use the "Sponsor Me" button below.